 Without this politicisation, sustainability will continue to be hijacked by the prevailing model of development, capitalism, and will increasingly fall into the service of the controllers of capital, the boards of directors of major transnational companies and other organisations which manage the industry.
-This tendency has already become apparent, and as the new forms of tourism gather ground and increase their share of the tourism market, as seems likely, the current power structure and the processes by which power is held and retained will attempt to subsume them, as has already been shown.
+This tendency has already become apparent.
+And as the new forms of tourism gather ground and increase their share of the tourism market, as seems likely, the current power structure and the processes by which power is held and retained will attempt to subsume them, as has already been shown.

 Concurrent with this trend in many areas of the Third World, however, is a grassroots groundswell to take control of, and exploit, tourist opportunities at the community level.
 Currently this tendency seems to assume automatically that 'sustainability' is their prerogative, and use of the term is as loose as it is in other tendencies.
 Automatic assumptions are often used to cover over awkward questions.
-The existence of these different tendencies highlights the debate between a tourism that is industry controlled and one that is community controlled.
+The existence of these different tendencies highlights the debate between a tourism that is industry-controlled and one that is community-controlled.

 The obstacles to change towards sustainability briefly mentioned above and the struggle for power over the definition of the concept are themes which run throughout the remainder of the book.
-The discussions on global changes, power relationships, dependency theory and sustainability in the first part of the book inform and fuel the analyses of the roles of different sectors of tourism that now follow.
+The discussions on global changes, power relationships, dependency theory and sustainability in the first part of the book inform and fuel the analyses of the roles of different sectors and aspects of tourism that now follow.
 Specifically, the key themes (uneven and unequal development, globalisation, relationships of power) and key words (new tourism, sustainability and the Third World) of the book will reappear as the bases of discussions in each of the following chapters.

-In Chapter 5 the role of the new tourist class of relatively wealthy westerners is considered, and we ask how and why new tourism has a distinct class dimension.
+Part 2 interrogates the main players in new tourism: new tourists, socio-environmental movements, the industry, the visited, and governments and supra-national bodies.
+In Chapter 5 the role of the new tourist class is considered, and we ask how and why new tourism has a distinct class dimension.
 In Chapter 6 the high moral ground of the socio-environmentalist organisations which attempt to influence the full range of human development, not simply that of the tourism industry, is examined.
 Chapter 7 looks at the often criticised operations of the agents of the tourism industry, the tour operators, travel agents and airlines, and asks how they are adapting themselves to the new forms of tourism and the principles which these embrace.
 Chapter 8 views the concept of sustainability from the point of view of the populations at the receiving end of tourism, especially at the community level, and makes use of a range of different types of participation.
-Chapter 9 investigates new forms of tourism in urban areas of the Third World, a largely neglected field of study.
-Chapter 10 seeks to explain the response of governments to the myriad factors affecting the development of the tourism industry, its relationship with sustainability, and the power and influence of supranational institutions such as the World Bank and IMF.
-Chapter 11 examines one of the most recent developments in new forms of tourism, namely pro-poor tourism.
-Finally, the issues and debates briefly alluded to in this last subsection are discussed again in Chapter 12, in the book's conclusions.
+Chapter 9 seeks to explain the response of governments to the myriad of factors affecting the development of the tourism industry, its relationship with sustainability, and the power and influence of supranational institutions such as the World Bank and IMF.